How much do fences cost?Get a free quote now

 Post a task with your price in mind, then get offers.

 See how it works

-The average cost of a new fence is $1 to $90 per linear foot, depending on the fence type and size of the backyard.
+The average cost of a new fence is $150 per metre.
+This will vary based on two factors: materials (fencing cost per metre) and installation labour (which usually takes one to three days).
 If you're feeling fenced in by your budget, this guide will help you make an informed choice for your home.

 It comes as no surprise that size will influence the cost of fencing.
-To get an accurate quote, you need to consider both the height and width of your fence.
+To get an accurate quote for fencing, you need to consider the height and width of your fence.

 The proper width of your fence depends on how much space you want to enclose.
-For instance, the cost will be lower if you're only replacing a section of your existing fencing.
+For instance, the cost will be lower if you're only replacing a section of your existing fence.
 You might only need to install a new front fence if you live in a semi-detached house.
-Once you determine the needed width, you can calculate the fence cost per linear foot through simple multiplication.
+Once you determine the needed width, you can calculate how much the fence cost per metre through simple multiplication.

-The type of fence you choose will directly impact fence installation costs per foot.
+The type of fence you choose will directly impact the final cost.
 The cheapest type is a weave fence in terms of materials, while a slatted or lattice fence is generally more expensive.

 Different fences and their costs